CamoRageaholic1/Fiber-Optics-Toolkit/.github/README.md

 **Location:** `FUNDING.yml`

-Links to the author's published book on Amazon:
+Links to my published book on Amazon:
 **["Fiber Optics: A Comprehensive Guide"](https://www.amazon.com/Fiber-Optics-Comprehensive-David-Osisek/dp/B0C91JYN7K/)**

-Displays a "Sponsor" button on the repository with a link to support the author.
+Displays a "Sponsor" button on the repository with a link to support.

 ## 🎯 Purpose